minego/phnx/README_DC.txt

 Modified main-assistant.js, tweet.js, item-one-column.html, item.html, search.html, phnx.css, to show conversation icon on tweets in timeline if part of a convo.
 Commented out some lines in tweet.js as twitpic no longer gives us access to the full image so can't preview it.
 Modified tweet.js to give option to send tweet and links to facebook.
+Updated tweet.js to support free and pro versions of ReadOnTouch and added tweet id to send to Read It Later